IBM/db2developerextension-about/docs/the-basics/creating-a-database-connection.md

 1. In the **DB2 CONNECTIONS** pane, click the **Create Db2 instance** button or the **Create Db2 Instance** icon ![Creating new Db2 instance]({{site.baseurl}}/assets/images/create-db2-instance.png){:width="25" :height="25"}.

    The extension checks for an existing Db2 instance on your system.
-If an instance exists, the **Db2 Instance Already Exists** window opens.
+If an instance exists, the **Db2 Instance Already Exists** workflow opens in a new editor tab.
 For more information, see [Managing an existing Db2 instance](#managing-db2-instance).

-2. When no Db2 instance exists, the **Add Db2 instance** dialog opens.
+2. When no Db2 instance exists, the **Add Db2 instance** workflow opens in a new editor tab.
 Enter the following details:

    ![Creating Db2 instance]({{site.baseurl}}/assets/images/create-db2-instance-window.png)